Key Changes of v2

 As part of the API, your users will be able to perform CRUD operations against domains or individual dns records.

+5. You can connect a role to your key by using the `Assign role` input.
 Let's give this key the `dns.manager` and `read-only` roles.

-As you can see, now the key now contains 2 `roles` and 5 `permissions` shown just above the Roles section:
+As you can see, the key now contains 2 `roles` and 5 `permissions` shown just above the Roles section:

 ## Connecting roles to keys

-1. In the sidebar, click on one of your APIs
+1. In the sidebar, click on one of your APIs.

 ## Creating keys